ConsenSysMesh/india-training/June-24/homework/README.md

 In the second part, due to other week, you should develop a web interface to interact with the contract.

+The goal of this homework
 # Contract Description

 Take a look at the solidity interface file `AbstractMultiSig.sol`.
 It has a list of all the functions your contract should implement.

-Your task is to build a multisig smart contract.
+Your task is to is to develop a decentralized fund (a fund controlled by a smart contract) that will be able to fund projects through proposals.
+The wallet of the fund will be a multi-sig wallet.
 In order words, a contract that will only release Ethers after receiving approval of the majority of voters.

 The voters (or signers of the contract) are specified in